shibatch/tlfloat/CODE_OF_CONDUCT.md

 and maintenance of the software, and real resources are committed for this purpose.

-Some may argue that if that is the case, then we should just make the license noncommercial.
-However, if we prohibit commercial use, even if conditionally, adopting the software will require complex deliberations within the company.
+Some may argue that if that is the case, then I should just make the license noncommercial.
+However, if I prohibit commercial use, even if conditionally, adopting the software will require complex deliberations within the company.
 Moreover, a large part of these deliberations is devoted to whether and how the software can be used